AstarNetwork/plasmdocs/TechnicalChapter/Client.md

-# About Plasm Client
+# Plasm Client

-Plasm Client is client sides application of plasm.
+Plasm client provides client applications and a common set of libraries for an operator and a user.

-This will be lounch [here](https://github.com/stakedtechnologies/plasm-client).
+More information can be founded [here](https://github.com/stakedtechnologies/plasm-client).

 *- Coming soon.*